User personalization layer

 When a user logs out of a session and then logs in again, the new session runs on a different machine in the pool.
 In a VDI environment, Microsoft Software Center lists an application as Installed on the first machine, but shows it as Unavailable on the second machine.

-To find out the true status of the application, instruct the user to select the application in Software Center and click Install.
+To find out the true status of the application, instruct the user to select the application in the Software Center and click Install.
 SCCM then updates the status to the true value.

 Software Center occasionally stops immediately after launching within a VDA that has the user personalization layer feature enabled.
 To avoid this issue, follow Microsoft’s recommendations for Implementing SCCM in a XenDesktop VDI environment.
 Also, make sure that the